About

 Although pitched as "performance" yet pertaining more to "safety", recent Raspbian distribution releases include an option named "Overlay File System Enable/disable read-only file system", that can be accessed from the "Performance Options" menu via the raspi-config tool.

 The purpose of this setting is to extend a memory-only read-only overlay on top of the entire filesystem thereby making the filesystem read-only.
-Generally this is a good idea because IoT devices are typically more prone to be abused in terms of power with the likelyhood that the device will be powered down or up by pulling the cable being very high.
+Generally this is a good idea because IoT devices are typically more prone to be abused in terms of power with the likelihood that the device will be powered down or up by pulling the cable being very high.
 Over time, bad powercycling will eventually lead to the deterioration of the filesystem and given that this project is finalized, there is not reason to allow further writes.

-hardware/creating_an_all_in_one_small_screen_display_microscope.txt ยท Last modified: 2023/12/10 04:33 by office
+hardware/creating_an_all_in_one_small_screen_display_microscope.txt ยท Last modified: 2024/07/25 19:40 by 127.0.0.1

 Access website using Tor Access website using i2p Wizardry and Steamworks PGP Key